Cross-platform interchange: Adelaide

-Adelaide Metro offers cross-platform interchanges between the Outer Harbor line and Grange railway line at Woodville for outbound services only.
+Adelaide Metro offers cross-platform interchanges between the Outer Harbor line and Grange line at Woodville for outbound services only.

 Brisbane

 Cross-platform interchanges are offered between Ipswich and Rosewood services at Ipswich, and between outbound express Gold Coast line and stopping Beenleigh line services at Altandi station.

 Melbourne

 Melbourne's suburban railway offers cross-platform interchanges along the City Loop according to the operation concept, and depending on time and day.
 All three underground stations consist of four tracks and two island platforms one above each other.

 Burnley Group passengers can change between Flinders Street direct and City Loop services at Richmond station on weekday mornings, and between stopping and limited express services at Burnley station.

 Camberwell station operates as a partial cross-platform interchange off-peak, when Alamein services operate as shuttles from Camberwell.
 During the day, terminating trains from Alamein drop passengers off (before proceeding to a reversing track west of the station) on platform 2, which connects to a city-bound Belgrave/Lilydale line train on platform 1.
 At night, trains from Alamein terminate and reverse on platform 1, allowing cross-platform transfers for passengers from the city arriving on platform 2 on a Belgrave/Lilydale service.

+Selected partial cross-platform interchanges can also be made at Footscray, North Melbourne, South Yarra and Caulfield.